runnndmc/JS-CheatSheet/arrays.md

 ## array.reverse();

 A method that reverses the order of the elements in an array.
-This method overwrites the original array.
+This method over writes the original array.

 ```
 const array = [7,8,9]